xan1242/hp2wsfix/README.md

 # Usage
 Extract the contents of the .zip file to the game's root directory.

+**TEMPORARY** - create a "save" directory in the game's root directory (this will not be necessary at a later point!)

 # Downloads
 You should be able to download the files necessary in the Releases tab.